Alpha Mission

-Alpha Mission, known as in Japan, is a 1985 vertically scrolling shooter video game developed and published by SNK for Japanese arcades; it was released by Tradewest in North America.
+Alpha Mission, known as in Japan, is a 1985 vertically scrolling shooter video game developed and published by SNK for arcades.
+It was released by Tradewest in North America.
 It was later ported to the Famicom in 1986 and released for the Nintendo Entertainment System in 1987.

 The arcade game was a commercial success in Japan, where it was the seventh highest-grossing table arcade game of 1986.
 A sequel, Alpha Mission II, was released for the Neo Geo arcade system in 1991.

 Gameplay

 Alpha Mission is a one-player scrolling shooter game in its segregation of air-to-air and air-to-ground weapons.
 Missiles are used to destroy ground enemies, while laser-like weapons are used for aerial opponents.
 Throughout each of the levels, the player must fight off waves of enemies that threaten several space stations and a boss must be defeated at the end of each.
 Like most early games in this genre, when the player dies, all weapons are lost and the player is moved to a point slightly before the point of death.
 The player's craft can also be upgraded to have more powerful weapons by picking up various power-ups throughout the level.